Health & Fitness

 The Most Common Injuries Kids Experience Growing Up and How to Handle Them

 Injuries are just flat out no fun, whether it’s for kids or adults.
-It’s a little more daunting for adults in the aspect that it can cut into your source of income, but with kids, injuries can cut into their education and attendance.
-The severity of the injury is what will determine whether or not school or work will be missed.
+It’s a little more daunting for adults in the aspect that it can cut into your source of income.
+But with kids, injuries can cut into their education and attendance in childhood.
+The severity of the injury will determine whether or not they will miss the school or work.

 For kids, especially of the younger ages, injuries can be very traumatic for them, and the parents as well.
 As a parent, you’re a little panicked because you don’t know how damaging their injury is when it happens, and your child panics even more after seeing that you’re in panic mode.

 We’ve all seen kids when they fall and bump their head.
 As soon as it happens, they look at you to see what kind of reaction you have; that will then determine what type of reaction they have.
 If you immediately run to them trying to comfort them (also called “babying” them), they’re more than likely going to cry.
-If you just let them get up from their fall, and not show any emotion of being upset, they’ll usually brush it off and get back to playing.
+Let them get up by themselves and not show any emotion of being upset.
+They will usually brush it off and get back to playing.
 Parents usually tend to use that tactic with little boys to try and teach them to be tough and not cry over things all the time.

 As much as you try to protect your child from any type of hurt, harm, or danger, it’s inevitable.
 There are going to be times where you won’t be there and they’re going to hurt themselves… it just comes with the responsibility of parenting.
 The best thing you can do is be proactive.
 Knowing what to do next after these injuries is what’s important.
 Take a look at these common childhood injuries and see what you need to do to take care of them.